Best Old Trucks To Restore

 Chevrolet "Task Force" Trucks (1955-1959)

 The Task Force series of trucks was quite a departure from Chevrolet's existing line of pickups.
 Smooth, rounded sheet-metal replaced the old pontoon-style fenders.
 Large wrap-around windshield glass offered better visibility and gave a more contemporary look.
-And under the hood, Chevy's potent small-block V8 was available.
+And under the hood, Chevy's new small-block V8 was available.

 PLUS: Easy to work on, full-frame vehicle, swap in whatever motor you like, and they already have 12-volt electrics.
 These trucks have lasted over 60 years, and with today's coatings and rust-preventatives, they can last another 60 years.